-Students normally take at least three 700-level courses during their second year.
+Students normally take three 700-level courses during their second year.
 Two of the three courses will concern material for their qualifying exams.
-In particular, students should pass two qualifying exams (given once in June and once in August) before the start of their third year.
-The exams are chosen from:
+To be in good standing every student must pass an additional qualifying exam before the start of their third year.
+No exam may be taken more than twice.

 Research and coursework in your area of research.